rlawrenc/cosc_304/labs/lab8/assign/README.md

 <img src="img/shipOrder3.png" width="300">

-#### Please upload a video clip for about 3-4 minutes demonstrating your working pages with the new features for the marking purposes: (5 marks)
+#### Please upload a video clip for about 3-4 minutes demonstrating your working pages with the new features for the marking purposes.